davidsule/Obsidian_main/OSC exam.md

 First, in the `if` block, I test if `q` is not a null pointer, in which case there is nothing to free and the rest of the function would fail.
 Then, I iterate through the queue, freeing the memory allocated to the string for each list element, then the element itself.
 This is done the following way:
 - I declare a variable `current` that's a pointer to the list element whose `value` member needs to be freed in the current iteration (more accurately the string pointed to by `value`) and initialize it to the first element of the queue (`q->head`).
 - I declare a temporary variable `tmp` of type `list_ele_t *` whose role will be described below and initialize it to `NULL`.
 - I iterate through the queue using a while loop.
 In each iteration I free the current element and its string and make `current` point to the next element.
-Since the `next` pointer of the tail (last element) is NULL and I use `current` as the condition for the while loop, it terminates after the is freed.
+Since the `next` pointer of the tail (last element) is NULL and I use `current` as the condition for the while loop, it terminates after the tail is freed.
 The body of the loop has the following logic:
 	- Make `tmp` equal to `current`, so I can make `current` point to the next element while still being able to free the list element itself.
 	- Free the value (string) of `tmp`.
 	- Free `tmp` itself.
+	- (After the tail, `current` will be a null pointer in which case the while loop terminates.)
+- Lastly, I free `q` (the queue).

+Notice that we always pass the pointer returned by `malloc` to `free` (but cast to the type of pointer it's used for).

+# asmlab